MECLabTUDA/NCALab/whitepaper/paper.md

 # Ongoing Research

 A conference paper utilizing NCALab was recently accepted for presentation in [IPCAI 2025](https://ipcai.org), and was published in the _International Journal of Computer-Assisted Radiology and Surgery_ [@krumb2025encapsulatea].
+In this paper, NCALab is used to train models for image segmentation and monocular depth estimation.
+The trained models are exported to C headers and ported to a microcontroller.

 # Dependencies and Tooling